dantheman39/fast-api-quickstart/README.md

 By default they only run on staged files.
 You can pass `--all-files` to run against all the files.

+Some hooks will automatically correct errors ("files were modified by this hook").
+Simply run your commit command again and those hooks should come back green.

 Sometimes things get out of whack, and pre-commit hooks are tricky to debug.
 Run this to reinstall and clear its package cache: